 The Group's tax charge on ordinary activities is the sum of the total current and deferred tax charges.
 The calculation of the Group's total tax charge necessarily involves a degree of estimation and judgement in respect of certain items whose tax treatment cannot be finally determined until resolution has been reached with the relevant tax authority or, as appropriate, through a formal legal process.
-The geographical complexity of the Group's structure makes the degree of estimation and judgement more challenging.
-The resolution of issues is not always within the control of the Group and it is often dependent on the efficacy of the legal processes in the relevant tax jurisdictions in which the Group operates.
+The resolution of issues is not always within the control of the Group and it is often dependent on the efficacy of the legal processes in the relevant tax jurisdictions in which the Group operates

-16. Financial commitments and guarantees
+16 Financial commitments and guarantees

-2012 US\$ 000s 2011 US \$ 000s (a) Capital commitments at the end of the financial year which are contracted but not provided for 212 -
+2013 US\$ 000's 2012 US \$ 000's (a) Capital commitments at the end of the financial year which are contracted but not provided for Nil 212